-Lakewood, California is a moderately-sized city with a population of 81,054 people.
-Lakewood has a population density of 8,606 people per square mile.
-This would be considered well above the national population density level.
+Lakewood is a medium-sized city located in the state of California.
+The city has a population of 81,054 inhabitants.
+With a population density of 8,606 people per square mile, Lakewood is well above the nation's average density level.
 More than a quarter of the residents of Lakewood identify themselves as Hispanic or Latino, and 19% of the population speak Spanish as their primary or secondary language.
-Lakewood is known to be family friendly as more than 71% of the population has already tied the knot.
-It might also be worth noting that 55% of residents also have children under the age of 18.
+If you are looking for a family friendly city, Lakewood might be a good fit as 71% of the population over 15 years old are married, and 55% have kids who are 18 years old or younger.

 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are available, most people will need to know if the real estate in Lakewood is actually affordable.
-The median home price for Lakewood homes is $445,800, which is 8.9% higher than the California average.
-If we take a closer look at the affordability of homes in Lakewood, we’ll see that the home price to income ratio is 5.4, which is 15.6% lower than the California average.
-Purchasing your new home can come with many financial benefits, some of which are more lucrative than others.
-Perhaps the most notable benefit could be the appreciation of your new home.
-Home appreciation rates are a good way to generate tax-free equity on a long term basis.
-The year over year appreciation rates in Lakewood were 2.9%, and the 5 year appreciation rates came in at 7.6%.
+But before even considering if those options are attainable, we'll need to know if the real estate in Lakewood is actually affordable.
+Median real estate prices in Lakewood come in at $445,800, which is 8.9% higher than the California average.
+The home price to income ratio compares the median home prices to the median household income.
+In Lakewood, the home price to income ratio is 5.4, which is 15.6% lower than the California average.

 |Average one way commute||30min||28min||26min|